 Like Egypt, Jordan is also increasingly reliant on desalination.
 While it currently sources much of its water from the Disi underground reservoir that it shares with Saudi Arabia, Jordan also launched its first RO desalination plant in 2017 (desalination.biz).
 AquaTreat, a Jordanian company that provided desalination and brine management services to oil companies in the GCC, built the plant.
 Unlike its peers, Jordan's experiment with desalination is focused on the industrial sector and not on supplying households.
 This plant is rather small, producing 15,000 Cubic meters per day.
 Thirty percent of the production will go to the Arab Fertilizers & Chemicals Industries (KEMAPCO), a company that uses locally sourced phosphates to produce fertilizers for export (desalination.biz).
 The city of Aqaba's Aqaba Water Company purchases the remaining seventy percent.
 Through the Aqaba-Amman Water Conveyance and Desalination Project (AAWDC), Jordan will expand its desalination capacity in the coming decade as the non-renewable Disi reservoir runs dry.
 Part 5 of this paper discusses AAWDC in detail.
-On another note, Jordan also receives several million Cubic meters of water every year from Israel in accordance with Wadi Araba peace agreement (Elmusa, 1995).
-Massive population growth since then has reduces the importance of this provision in the agreement, though it remains an important commitment that ensures peace between the two countries.
-A significant portion of the water delivered to Jordan by Israel comes from seawater desalination plants.
+On another note, Jordan also receives several million

+Cubic meters of water every year from Israel in accordance with the Wadi Araba peace agreement (Elmusa, 1995).
+Massive population growth has since triggered calls for a revision of this provision in the agreement, though it remains an important commitment that ensures peace between the two countries.
+Jordanian and Palestinian authorities are under pressure from their electorates to improve access to potable water, but Israel's prohibitively high water prices and unilateral actions on water issues make it an unattractive partner for Palestine and Jordan.
+Jordan has sought to offset its water deficit by desalinating water from the Red Sea.

-Compared to its desalination capacity, Jordan's wastewater management is far superior.
+Compared to its desalination capacity, Jordan's wastewater management is far more advanced.
 This fits Jordan's needs, since its population centers are far from the shoreline.
 Nevertheless, Jordan is considering the construction of a new pipeline that transports desalinated water from Aqaba to Amman.

 The largest consumer of desalinated water and hence the largest producer of seawater brine in the world is the Gulf Cooperation Council region (GCC).
 The GCC is composed of Kuwait, Bahrain, Saudi Arabia, Qatar, the UAE, and Oman.
 These countries have minimal freshwater resources (Sezer, Evis,& Koc, 2017).
-Kuwait, Saudi Arabia, Qatar, and Bahrain do not have any permanent rivers (except for a few small rivers and stream in the Hejaz region).
+Kuwait, Saudi Arabia, Qatar, and Bahrain do not have any permanent rivers (except for a few small rivers and streams in the Hejaz region of Saudi Arabia).
 Qatar obtains 99.9% of its potable water through desalination (Sezer et. al, 2017).